s-b-t/ascii-images/README.md

 *Please Note: This program is still in its BETA/WIP stage.*

 This program is meant showcase how creative you can be right in your terminal.
-It converts any image located in your project you want into ASCII art.
+It converts any image located in your project into ASCII art.

 First, go to your terminal and navigate (using 'list' ```ls```, 'change directory' ```cd```, and 'back one directory' ```cd ..``` commands) to a suitable directory where you can save this program to.